 (This story was originally published on 14 April 2022 to mark the day Dr BR Ambedkar converted to Buddhism.
-This is being republished from the archives to mark his death anniversary)
+This is being republished from the archives to mark his birth anniversary)

 Decoding Babasaheb Ambedkar's Conversion to Buddhism